 The basic idea is shown below:

 The callers that remain in the queue will have shorter ASA, and thus lower abandon rate.
-The callers who accepted the offer of a call-back, will be in a “virtual queue”.
+The callers who accepted the offer of a call-back will be in a “virtual queue”.

 Data shows that they, too, will have a very low abandon rate as long as your call-back solution works.
 Remember that offering a call-back is essentially making a promise to your customer, and you must follow through on that call promise.

-If you want see that concept fleshed out with real numbers, see our post Smoothing out Call Spikes.
+If you want to see that concept fleshed out with real numbers, see our post Smoothing out Call Spikes.
 Better yet, you can download our eBook The ROI of Call-Backs, which takes that example further.
 In it, we look at the relative costs of dealing with this call spike via extra staffing instead of call-backs.